Ashok0/EnderalVREssentials/README.md

 [**Rustic Windows - Special Edition v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1937): This mod retextures the Skyrim and Dragonborn windows in a lore-friendly way.
 The window glass has been revised to be thick, textured and insulating.
 The "opaque" nature of the glass has a purpose.
 2K and 1K versions.

-[**Vanilla Table Replacers v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/33041): Replaces some tables of the game specially the main tables for nobles
+[**Vanilla Table Replacers v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/33041): Replaces some tables of the game specially the main tables for nobles.

 [**Bijin Skin CBBE 2k Based v1.2.1**](https://www.nexusmods.com/skyrim/mods/91953?tab=files): One of the female skins.